menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 **Daughter:** Very nice Mom!
 I think I see that having widest possible separation between the samples of classes can yield a good classifier but I am curious how would we make a decision rule mathematically that would use this decision boundary?

 **You:** Brilliant question honey.
-This will require us to use some pencil and for the derivations.
+This will require us to use some pencil and paper for the derivations.
 How about we do it after this yummy dinner?

 **Daughter:** Sounds good.